Maia-Everett/lintian.eu/_posts/2024-03-13-warcraft-retrospective-20.md

 ![The Fires Down Below](/assets/wr/WC3ScrnShot_031024_202441_63.jpg)
 {% endfigure %}

-But sadly, Thrall is too late to save Sen'jin, who, with his dying breath, tells of yet another convenient vision that told him that Thrall will lead his people off the island.
-Thrall welcomes whatever trolls will follow him --- not that they have much of a choice, as denied of her would-be sacrifices, the sea witch is *pissed* --- and is about to take out her wrath on the island itself.
+But sadly, Thrall is too late to save Sen'jin, who, with his dying breath, speaks of yet another convenient vision, which revealed to him that Thrall will lead his people off the island.
+Thrall welcomes whatever trolls will follow him --- not that they have much of a choice, as denied her would-be sacrifices, the sea witch is *pissed* and prepares to take out her wrath on the island itself.

 ## Countdown to Extinction